sarahjburton/MCB185-2022/SYLLABUS.md

 introduces `assert()`, which you can use to ensure your functions receive proper values.

-Next, go on to `41files.py`, where you will learn to read files.
+Next, go on to `41files.py`, where you will learn to read and write text files.
+While reading text files is generally safe, writing files can be dangerous if you accidentally overwrite another file.

 ## Coding Exercises ##

-For programming practice, try writing `40transmembrane.py` in the Programs directory.
+For programming practice, try writing `40transmembrane.py` and `41aacomp.py` in the Programs directory.

 ## Python Manifest ##